Tinkerforge/doc/en/source/Hardware/Bricklets/Barometer.rst

 Features
 --------

-* Measures barometric pressure and altitude changes
+* Measures air pressure and altitude changes
 * Resolution 0.012mbar / 0.1m
 * Range 10 to 1200mbar

 Description
 -----------

-The Barometer Bricklet can be used to extend the features of Bricks by the capability to measure barometric pressure in range of 10 to 1200mbar with a resolution of 0.012mbar.
+The Barometer Bricklet can be used to extend the features of Bricks by the capability to measure air pressure in range of 10 to 1200mbar with a resolution of 0.012mbar.
+The measurement is temperature compensated internally.
-An internal temperature sensor compensates for measuring errors.
-The Bricklet is equipped with a MS5611-01BA01 sensor which is designed to be used as altimeter, too.
-Since the barometric pressure is changing significantly during the day this have to be compensated in case of usage as altimeter.
-One possibility is to make sensor fusion with `IMU Brick <brick_imu>` data to compensate these effects.
+The Bricklet is equipped with a MS5611-01BA01 sensor which is designed to be used as an altimeter, too.
+But since the air pressure is changing significantly even over a short period time the achievable accuracy is limited.
+One possible solution to achieve higher accuracy and stability of the altitude measurement is to perform sensor fusion with the sensor data of an :ref:`IMU Brick <imu_brick>`.

 Technical Specifications